Mount Victoria Manor – Carrington Avenue

-The Manor House is associated with several historically significant persons, including John Fairfax and the Cooper family, who owned the place for almost eighty years.
+The Mount Victoria Manor is associated with several historically significant persons, including John Fairfax and the Cooper family, who owned the place for almost eighty years.
 The hotel has been an important focus of tourist activity in the village from the 1890s to the present time.

 The Manor House was erected by John Fairfax.
 Fairfax was born in England in 1804.
 After migrating to New South Wales in 1838 he purchased the newspaper called the Sydney Herald on credit and in 1842 changed its name to the Sydney Morning Herald.
 Fairfax was a sufferer from bronchitis and purchased land in Mt Victoria in 1876.
 He engaged the Manly-based builder, Alexander Dean to erect a single storey house overlooking the township.
 Fairfax died the following year in 1877.